Emergency Kinship Placement in Colorado: What Happens When a Relative's Child Is Removed

 Kinship caregivers who complete the certification process are eligible for the same daily board rates as non-relative foster parents.
 As of July 1, 2025, these range from $42.86 per day for children ages 0-8 to $66.44 per day for children 14 and older.

 Colorado has also expanded financial supports specifically for kinship caregivers in recent years.
-Start-up funds — for purchasing a bed, car seat, or other immediate needs — are available through many counties for kinship families who receive an emergency placement.
-The clothing allowance provided semi-annually to foster families applies to kinship certified homes as well.
+Some counties may offer start-up funds — for purchasing a bed, car seat, or other immediate needs — to kinship families who receive an emergency placement.
+Ask whether the county's clothing allowance applies to your certified kinship home.

 Children in kinship foster care, like all children in Colorado's foster care system, are enrolled in Health First Colorado (Medicaid), covering medical, dental, and behavioral health services.